 The picture above shows the shaving directions.
 Always shave in short, gentle strokes with the grain as opposed to shaving against the grain.

-Don’t apply pressure on the blade as it will only tug the hairs making the whole shaving process uncomfortable.
+When you begin to shave, don’t apply pressure on the blade as it will only pull the hair, making the whole shaving experience uncomfortable.

-Never hold the blade at a slicing angle as you would with a knife.
-In this position, you risk cutting your skin.
+Never hold the blade at a slicing angle as you would with a knife since you will risk cutting your skin.

 Start shaving your right side if you are right-handed and on the left side if you are left-handed.
-The picture below shows a shaving map and directions in which you can refer to.
+The picture below shows a shaving map with directions that you can refer to.
 Use the map to plan your stroke’s movement.

 Always start from the sideburns while moving slowly towards the jawline.